nttcslab/cone/README.md

 ## Acknowledgements

-This implementation is built based on [SCI](https://github.com/vis-opt-group/SCI) provided by Ma et al. Thanks to them for their great work!
+This implementation is built with reference to [SCI](https://github.com/vis-opt-group/SCI) provided by Ma et al. Thanks to them for their great work!